tc39/notes/es6/2014-04/apr-9.md

 YK: There is a need for filtering of change records

-RWS: We had hoped to work on this post 1.0
+RWN: We had hoped to work on this post 1.0

 YK: We tried this and it's messy and complicated, so it's either a matter of being messy and complicated in user code or in V8